-Earlier last week, Buzzfeed and the WSJ reported that Apple will debut a new subscription service within its Apple News product on March 25th.
-Apple aims to create a “Netflix for news” service that comes at a steep price for publishers – Apple is charging a $10 monthly subscription fee and taking 50% of the revenue.
+Apple debuted a new subscription service within its Apple News product in early 2019.
+Apple aims to create a “Netflix for news” service that comes at a steep price for publishers: Apple is charging a $10 monthly subscription fee and taking 50% of the revenue.
 The other 50% will be distributed among participating publishers based on story views.

 That little detail turns a lousy offer into a backbreaking one.

 There is no amount of money worth giving up the direct relationship with readers and the data that comes with it.
 If we can learn anything from the past three years of Facebook algorithm changes, mass layoffs, or brands being sold off for parts, it is that media companies need control of their most important resource – first-party data.

 Today’s disruptors and leading brands like Uber, Netflix, and Amazon are such powerful forces because they leverage first-party data to put individual customers at the center of everything they do.
 It’s part of their core infrastructure allowing full autonomy, speed, and control over privacy.

 Collecting and using first-party data across all systems allows them to create an entirely bespoke customer data set.
 They build sticky experiences that no other brand can replicate because it is based on that unique data set and constant collection and optimization.

 Media brands naturally have a lot of customer interaction and therefore are data-rich, making them uniquely positioned to take advantage of this first-party data opportunity.

 Our work with leading media companies like Hearst, National Geographic, and The Atlantic has shown us that leveraging first-party data to build a direct relationship with readers is the path forward for publishers.

 That path starts with recognizing the value of their first-party data and refusing to give up a direct relationship with readers.
 If you ask us, this is one apple that publishers should avoid taking a bite of.